airbrake/airbrake/README.md

     config.gem 'hoptoad_notifier'

-Then from your project's RAILS_ROOT, run:
+Then from your project's RAILS_ROOT, and in your development environment, run:

     rake gems:install
     rake gems:unpack GEM=hoptoad_notifier